10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 <h3 id="php-libraries">Libraries and Frameworks</h3>

-Generally, we do not use PHP frameworks or libraries that do not live within WordPress for general theme development.
+Generally, we do not use PHP frameworks or libraries that do not live within WordPress for general theme and plugin development.
 WordPress API's provide us with 99% of the functionality we need from database management to sending emails.
 There are frameworks and libraries we use for themes and plugins that are being distributed or open-sourced to the public such as PHPUnit.